-- Where a foreign person acquires an interest in agricultural land, this will be a notifiable and significant action if the monetary threshold is met. - Where a foreign person acquires an interest in agricultural land,2 this will be a notifiable national security action if the land is national security land.
+- Where a foreign person acquires an interest in agricultural land,1 this will be a notifiable and significant action if the monetary threshold is met. - Where a foreign person acquires an interest in agricultural land,2 this will be a notifiable national security action if the land is national security land.

-A foreign person seeking to acquire an interest in agricultural land that meets one of these conditions must apply for foreign investment approval before taking the action.3 Applications are submitted electronically on the Foreign Investment website and are supported by further guidance (see, for example, the foreign investment application checklist).
+A foreign person seeking to acquire an interest in agricultural land that meets one of these conditions must apply for foreign investment approval before taking the action.3 Applications are created and submitted electronically through the Foreign Investment Portal .
 A fee is payable for all foreign investment applications.